-- · Recording of incidents;

-- Capacity limits;

-- Staff training;

-- Any other relevant matter(s)

-- 9.6 Even though this is not an exhaustive list of measures, applicants should only consider those measures they feel are appropriate to their premises and locality.
-Conditions (other than mandatory conditions) will only be attached to a licence which are consistent with their operating schedule, unless representations are received and additional conditions are considered appropriate to promote the licensing objectives.

-- 9.7 A written proof of age policy implemented at the premises and responsible pricing policies are extremely important in promoting this licensing objective.
-Both are covered by the mandatory conditions that are attached to any licence therefore an applicant would not be expected to include these measures in their operating schedule.

-- 9.8 There are a number of offences within the Act and other legislation that relate to crime and disorder.
-This Licensing Authority expects licensees to be familiar with these offences and to take action to prevent any offences occurring.
-These offences stand in their own right and will not be duplicated as conditions on any licence.
+- 9.10 A written proof of age policy implemented at the premises and responsible pricing policies are extremely important in promoting this licensing objective.
+Both are covered by the mandatory conditions that are attached to any licence therefore an applicant would not be expected to include these measures in their operating schedule. - 9.11 There are a number of offences within the Act and other legislation that relate to crime and disorder.
+This Licensing Authority expects licensees license holders to be familiar with these offences and to take action to prevent any offences occurring.
+These offences stand in their own right and will not be duplicated as conditions on any license.